foundry-vtt-community/wiki.js/development/api/settings.md

 ### Setting a Setting's value

 > Settings with `scope: world` cannot be `set` until the `ready` hook.
 {.is-info}

 A setting's value can be set with [`game.settings.set`](https://foundryvtt.com/api/classes/client.ClientSettings.html#set).
-It's important to note that a `scope: world` setting can only be set by a user with the "Modify Configuration Settings" permission (by default this is only Game Master and Assistant GM users), and that `scope: client` settings will only persist on the user's local machine.
+It's important to note that a `scope: world` setting can only be set by a user with the "Modify Configuration Settings" permission (by default this is only Game Master and Assistant GM users), while `scope: client` settings will only persist on the user's local machine.

 ```js
 const whateverValue = 'foo';